BestTimesToVisit.com Logo

 Halifax Transit Buses

-Halifax's public bus system is the most comprehensive way to get around the city and its surrounding areas like Dartmouth.
-Routes cover most major attractions and residential neighborhoods, making it a reliable option for budget-conscious travelers.
+Halifax's public bus system is the most comprehensive way to get around the city and its surrounding areas like Dartmouth and Bedford.
+Routes cover most major attractions and residential neighborhoods, making it a reliable option for daily commutes and exploring beyond the downtown core.

-Connecting Halifax's downtown waterfront to Dartmouth (St. Paul's Island and Alderney Landing), the ferry offers stunning views of the harbor and city skyline.
-It's a quick and scenic way to travel between the two municipalities.
+Connecting Halifax's downtown waterfront to Dartmouth (St. George's Bay and Alderney Landing), the ferry offers a quick and scenic commute across the harbour.
+It's a fantastic way to see the city skyline from a different perspective, especially during sunrise or sunset.

 Taxis and Ride-Sharing (Uber/Lyft)

-Taxis are readily available at designated stands, hotels, and can be hailed on the street.
-Uber and Lyft also operate in Halifax, offering convenient door-to-door service.
+Taxis are readily available at designated stands, hotels, and can be hailed on the street, while Uber and Lyft operate within the city.
+These are convenient for direct, door-to-door service, especially late at night or when carrying luggage.

-Cost:Taxis start around $3.50 CAD with metered rates thereafter.
-Ride-sharing prices vary based on demand but are often competitive.
+Cost:Metered taxi fares start around $3.50, with additional charges per kilometer.
+Ride-sharing prices vary based on demand but are often competitive with taxis.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.